bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yes because we have to the server needs to verify that the operation that we realized with the amount are correct without knowing the amount itself.
 So, yes.
-But it's something I mean, I don't know what I don't know exactly how to define homomorphic encryption, right?
+But it's something I don't know what I don't know exactly how to define homomorphic encryption, right?

 ## Homomorphic Encryption